-You may have heard of the "right to be forgotten".
-However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child's) personal data: for example, a legal requirement, or where it falls within a proportionate legitimate interest identified in this Privacy Notice.
+The Foundation will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child's) personal data: for example, a legal requirement, or where it falls within a proportionate legitimate interest identified in this Privacy Notice.
 Generally, if the Foundation still considers the processing of the personal data to be reasonably necessary, it is entitled to continue.
 All such requests will be considered on their own merits.